 North Texas Performing Arts is the largest youth-dedicated theatre troupe in the country.
 NTPA provides a safe space for those from all walks of life and with all levels of ability to experience the magic of the theater, both onstage as performers and engaged as audience members and volunteers.

-Each year, NTPA “Develops the Characters” of over 11,000 young people in over 150 major productions and over 1,000 performances on over a dozen stages across North Texas.
+Each year, NTPA “Develops the Characters” of over 11,000 young people in 180 major productions and over 1,000 performances on over a dozen stages across North Texas.

 Diversity, Equity & Inclusion: